krakrukra/PocketAdmin/README.md

 make sure to plug the programming cable into the header the right way

 based on full-speed (12Mbit/s) USB2.0 peripheral, uses on-board 32MiB flash memory chip for data storage;
 measured speeds for MSD access : read ~262.7 KiB/s, write ~66.8KiB/s.
+While not very fast, it is enough
+for most badusb applications.

+The pushbutton on the device will be referred to as MSD-only button.
+Normally the payload is run
+whenever you plug the device into a PC.
+But if you press and hold this button while inserting the
+device, it prevents any keystrokes from being typed in.

 ## firmware